-Turnip Rock is a small geological formation in Michigan.
-It is a limestone stack located in Lake Huron, in shallow water a few meters offshore, near the rock called the Thumbnail which is the extreme tip of Pointe Aux Barques, a small peninsula in Pointe Aux Barques Township which in turn is the extreme tip of The Thumb.
+Turnip Rock is a small geological rock formation and one of Michigan’s top attractions.
+It is a limestone stack located in Lake Huron, in shallow water a few meters offshore, near the Thumbnail rock, which is the extreme tip of Pointe Aux Barques, a small peninsula in Pointe Aux Barques Township, which in turn is the extreme tip of The Thumb.

 You Might Also Like These Posts About Turnip Rock

 - Paddling to Turnip Rock – 5 Things to Know

 - CNN – Huron’s Turnip Rock An “Amazing Formation in America”